roadrunner-server/docs/queues/overview.md

   will accumulate jobs until `pipeline_size` is reached.
 After that, PQ is then blocked until the workers have processed all the jobs in it. **Lower number means higher priority.**

-> **Note**
+{% hint style="info" %}
-> Blocked PQ means that you can push the job into the driver, but RoadRunner
-> will not read that job until PQ is empty.
-If RoadRunner is running
-> with jobs in the PQ, they won't be lost because jobs are not removed from the driver's
-> driver queue until after Ack.
+Blocked PQ means that you can push the job into the driver, but RoadRunner will not read that job until PQ is empty.
+If RoadRunner is running with jobs in the PQ, they won't be lost because jobs are not removed from the driver's driver queue until after Ack.
+{% endhint %}

 - `pool`: All settings in this section are similar to the worker pool settings described on the [configuration page](https://roadrunner.dev/docs/intro-config).